(225 ILCS 454/5-70)

 consist of a single core

 curriculum and an elective curriculum, to be recommended by the Board and approved by the Department in accordance with this subsection.
 The core curriculum shall not be further divided into subcategories or divisions of instruction.
-The core curriculum shall consist of 4 hours per 2-year pre-renewal period on subjects that may include, but are not limited to, advertising, agency, disclosures, escrow, fair housing, leasing agent management, and license law.
+The core curriculum shall consist of 4 hours during the current term of the license on subjects that may include, but are not limited to, advertising, agency, disclosures, escrow, fair housing, residential leasing agent management, and license law.
 The amount of time allotted to each of these subjects shall be recommended by the Board and determined by the Department.
 The Department, upon the recommendation of the Board, shall review the core curriculum every 4 years, at a minimum, and shall revise the curriculum if necessary.
 However, the core curriculum's total hourly requirement shall only be subject to change by amendment of this subsection, and any change to the core curriculum shall not be effective for a period of 6 months after such change is made by the Department.
 The Department shall provide notice to all approved education providers of any changes to the core curriculum.
 When determining whether revisions of the core curriculum's subjects or specific time requirements are necessary, the Board shall consider

 recent changes in applicable laws, new laws, and areas

 of the license law and the Department policy that the Board deems appropriate,